bolianchen/cs224n/README.md

     * one applying negative sampling
 * Implement the losses and their derivatives into functions according to the handwritting answers
 * Takeaways:
-    * forms of the handwritting answers should be simplified properly to facilitate vectorizing the implementations
+    * as the reference for the coding part, the forms of the handwritting answers should be simplified properly to facilitate expressing them in matrix operations
-    * appreciate computations automated by deep learning frameworks after manully implementing a simpler version
+    * appreciate how deep learning frameworks reduce burdens for us while manually implementing computations automated by them with numpy